TodePond/TodePondDotCom/wikiblogarden/genocide/line/readme.md

 - One hundredth of the timeline represents the time between the rise and fall of the dinosaurs.
 - And the entirety of human existence can fit into a section that's zero point zero zero two percent of the whole timeline.

-As a species, the dinosaurs lasted over 500 times more than we have so far.
+As a species, the dinosaurs lasted over 500 times longer than we have so far.

 Your entire life, assuming you live to 100 years old, fills up 0.0000007% of the line.